In SHTF situations, don’t lose hope but take out your beer can.

 2. Make Char Cloth for Flint and Steel

-This classic fishing reel can be made of almost anything cylindrical, but the beer can makes a fine spool for storing the fishing line.
+You can make a classic fishing reel from almost anything cylindrical.
+The beer can, though, makes a fine spool for storing the fishing line.
 It’s even possible to cast the line right off the can.

 Wind up the line around the can, trying not to overlap the mono too much.
 For storage, put a rubber band or tie a string around the can and mono to keep it from unraveling.

-This method plays off the principles of optical fire making.
-Polish the can with little smears of chocolate to create a shine so that the light of the sun can be reflected off the can’s concave bottom.
+This DIY method of starting fire plays off the principles of optical fire making.
+Polish the can with little smears of chocolate to create a shine.
+Use it to reflect the light of the sun off the can’s concave bottom.

 Select a fine, fluffy tinder, preferably one with a dark color.
 Play with the zenith and azimuth angles of the can until you get some smoke coming from your tinder.